Step-Up In Basis: What Is It And How Does It Work?

 Double Step-Up In Basis For Community Property

-Step-up in basis rules are applied to community property differently, which affects widowed partners assuming their spouse’s stake of a shared property after death.
+Step-up in basis applies to community property differently, which affects widowed partners assuming their spouse’s stake in a shared property.

-However, there are 9 states that recognize community property shared by a couple, and allow residents to apply a double step-up in basis rule that raises the cost basis to the current FMV.
-This includes a step-up for both the deceased and surviving spouse’s share of the asset.
+However, nine states recognize community property shared by a couple and allow residents to apply a double step-up in basis rule that raises cost basis to an asset’s current FMV.
+This includes a step-up for the deceased and surviving spouse’s stake in an asset.

-In the example above, if the property was community property held in Arizona, the step-up would meet the full $200,000 current market value.
+In the example above, if the property were community property in Arizona, the step-up would meet the $200,000 current market value.

 These community property states allow a double step-up in basis: